Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 For the camera simulator we will use an artificial time-lapse:
 [bouncing_ball.nd2](bouncing_ball.nd2)

-This is the maximum intesity projection of the bouncing ball: a ball moves from right to left with a bouncing effect.
+This is the maximum intensity projection of the bouncing ball: a ball moves from right to left with a bouncing effect.

 ![sample movie: bouncing_ball.nd2](images/02-sample_movie_maxip.png)